 See how, by giving the option of 7 stations, the IGS server in San Salvador identifies me, I suppose it is the CNR server at 168 kilometers.
 There are also two servers in Guatemala and two in Nicaragua, with the difference that those are 242 and 368 kilometers away.
 All taking data every 30 seconds, it is clear that none of these distances are acceptable for serious work, data from a closer base is required.

-Once you choose which one to download, then select it and press the button Download button.
+Once you choose which one to download, then select it and press the button Download.
 There you can see how the time scale matches the data, once this is done you just have to press the button Start process, And wait for the treatment to end.

 See this example, it is a parking lot measured four times, the blue lines correspond to survey using shots every 1 second.
 The triangles correspond to the real information, taken with a Promark equipment with millimeter precision, just in the same period of time.